Anger grows as utility struggles to get its blackouts right

 Winds calmed down Wednesday, easing the dangerous fire conditions and allowing PG&E to shift its focus to getting the electricity back on.

 But the pain moved south, where several fires broke out amid howling winds in the Los Angeles area and forced evacuations.
-The utility in the region, Southern California Edison, shut off power to 178,000 people.
+Utilities in Southern California have shut off power to 250,000 people.

 Two powerful windstorms have pounded Northern California in less than a week, prompting PG&E to shut off the lights three times in one week and four times this month.
-But its equipment still may have ignited a massive blaze in Sonoma County wine country that has destroyed 94 homes and forced more than 150,000 people to flee.
+But its equipment still may have ignited a massive blaze in Sonoma County wine country that has destroyed 94 homes.

 PG&E faced crushing condemnation for its poor execution in the first widespread blackout Oct.
 9 — its website failed, and customers couldn’t get through by phone.
 People were confused about when and where the power would go out.